Modified Ariki-Koike algebra and Yokounuma-Hecke like relations: Yokonuma-Hecke like presentation

 Relations: \be \item $(t_i-u_1)\cdots(t_i-u_r)=0$ \item $t_it_j = t_jt_i$ \item $g_jt_i=t_{s_j(i)}g_j$ \item $g_ig_j=g_jg_i$ if $|i-j| >1$ \item $g_ig_{i+1}g_i = g_{i+1}g_ig_{i+1}$ \item $g_i^2 = 1+(q-q\inv)e_ig_i$, \ee where $e_i:=\sum_{k_i=k_{i+1}} b_{k_1,\ldots,k_n}$ and $b_{k_1,\ldots,k_n}:=\displaystyle\prod_{1\le i\le n} \prod_{1\le j \le r, \, j \neq k_i} \dfrac{t_i-u_j}{u_{k_i}-u_j}$. \end{theorem} \Proof

 Since $g_i=T_i+B'_{i,i+1}$, the set $\{t_1,\ldots,t_n, g_1,\ldots,g_{n-1} \}$ generates $\Hnr$.
 The relations (3)-(6) were shown through this section.

 Now let $\Hnr'$ be the $R$-algebra defined by the presentation above.
-Then there is a surjective $R$-algebra homomorphism $\psi:\Hnr' \to \Hnr$.
-Let $B'$ be the subset of $\Hnr'$ analogus to $B$ in Theorem \ref{basisShojiHecke}.
+Then there is a surjective $R$-algebra homomorphism $\psi:\Hnr' \to \Hnr$, which maps the generators of $\Hnr'$ to the elements of $\Hnr$ represented by the same symbols.
+Let $B'$ be the subset of $\Hnr'$ analogous to $B$ in Theorem \ref{basisShojiHecke}.
 By the relations, any elements in $\Hnr'$ can be written as an $R$-linear combination of elements in $B'$.
 Moreover $\psi$ maps $B'$ to $B$, which is linearly independent over $R$.
 Hence $B'$ is $R$-basis of $\Hnr'$ and $\psi$ is an isomorphism, as desired. \QED